Rafael Devers Player Props: Red Sox vs. Yankees

 Rafael Devers At The Plate

-- Devers leads Boston with 59 hits, batting .247 this season with 30 extra-base hits.
+- Devers has 60 hits, which is best among Boston hitters this season, while batting .247 with 31 extra-base hits.

-- Among qualifying hitters in MLB play, his batting average ranks 101st, his on-base percentage ranks 133rd, and he is 30th in the league in slugging.
+- He ranks 103rd in batting average, 133rd in on base percentage, and 23rd in slugging among qualifying hitters in MLB play.

-- Devers has had at least one RBI in 49.2% of his games this year (30 of 61), with two or more RBI 12 times (19.7%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Devers has driven in a run in 31 games this year (50.0%), including 12 games with more than one RBI (19.4%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.